-The Winter 2016 issue of Heritage New Zealand’s newsletter is available by clicking the link (PDF): Heritage Quarterly Summer 2016.
+The Winter 2016 issue of Heritage New Zealand’s newsletter is available by clicking this link (PDF): Heritage Quarterly Summer 2016.
 The Spring 2016 issue here: Heritage Quarterly Spring 2016.
 Winter 2016 issue here (PDF): Heritage Quarterly Winter 2016.
 There are articles about Old St Paul’s and Mount Street Cemetery.
 The Autumn 2016 issue here: Heritage Quarterly Autumn 2016.
 (PDF).
 There are articles about St Mary’s of the Angels, Boulcott Street; the former Lower Hutt Fire Station, and the ‘Hikitia’ floating crane in Wellington harbour.
 The October 2016 newsletter from our parent body, Historic Places Aotearoa, is available – click the link: october-oculus-2016-newsletter348 (pdf).

 * * *